hasebems/HamamatsuProject/README.md

 - write your WiFi SSID/PW.
     - const char ssid[] = "xxxxxxxx"; //  #### Your Wifi ID
     - const char password[] = "xxxxxxxx"; //  #### Your Wifi PW
+- write MQTT settings.
+(You should get these information from Hamamatsu)
+    - const char* mqttBrokerAddr = "xxxxxxxx";
+    - const char* mqttUserName = "xxxxxxxx";
+    - const char* mqttPassword = "xxxxxxxx";
 - write your client ID.
+Anything you like is OK.
     - const char* mqttClientID = "xxxxxxxx"; // #### Your Client ID
 - Install this firmware to your M5Stack.